 The Company fulfils the statutory requirements for SECR which includes disclosure of the Company's carbon emissions.
-Under the Companies Act 2006 and SECR Regulations, 'Large' companies' are required to report their annual emissions in their Directors' report.
-It should be noted that the information disclosed relates to several entities within the Group as this is the lowest level of granularity for which the data is collected.
-Information relating to the Company alone is not available and identical disclosure has been made by all Companies meeting the reporting requirement.
+Under the Companies Act 2006 and SECR Regulations, 'Large' companies are required to report their annual emissions in their Directors' report.

-The SECR statement has been prepared in line with the requirements of the SECR regulations and the relevant areas of the Greenhouse Gas ("GHG") Protocol Corporate Accounting and Reporting Standard.
+The SECR statement covers the reporting period 1 January 2022 to 31 December 2022 and has been prepared in line with the requirements of the Streamlined Energy and Carbon Reporting regulations and the relevant areas of the Greenhouse Gas ("GHG") Protocol Corporate Accounting and Reporting Standard.